Destination Bollington - a reason to visit, a reason to stay!

 the pubs, restaurants and cafes.
 The other side of each sign is designed

-to give a potted description of the history and features around the immediate
+to give a potted description of the history and features around

 An important part of a visit to any town is the availability of retail